Aaryaveerkrishna23/churn_prediction_chaid/README.md

 ## Overview

-In the highly competitive telecom industry, customer churn especially among prepaid customers—poses a major challenge.
-With an annual churn rate of 15-25% in telecom, retaining high-value customers is critical for profitability, as it is 5-10 times more costly to acquire a new customer than to retain an existing one.
+In the intensely competitive telecom industry, customer churn, particularly among prepaid users, presents a significant hurdle.
+With yearly churn rates reaching 12% to 30%, keeping high-value customers is crucial for maintaining profitability, as bringing in new customers can be 5 to 10 times more expensive than retaining existing ones.

 This project tackles churn prediction for a telecom provider.
 By analyzing customer-level data, we aim to identify customers at high risk of churning and reveal the factors most correlated with churn behavior.
 This project utilizes CHAID (Chi-squared Automatic Interaction Detector) for market segmentation and Google’s Gemini Flash LLM to generate in-depth, analyst-style insights.
 ![image](https://github.com/user-attachments/assets/f16bc31e-6839-403c-b71d-e1727e9a5638)